jooohyunpark/itp-wou-fall-2022/note/README.md

-# Archive
+# Note

-This section serves as a resource archive to park some linked content from syllabus.
+This section serves as a note to provide more details about class material.

 ## List of creative portfolio sites